The Night I Survived a Raccoon Encounter (Yes, There Are Raccoons in El Paso)

 I know because I tapped on the window to make sure the person was okay before becoming aware of the uncompromising position she was in and the surprised look on the guy’s face.
 Yeah, that was awkward.

-Last month, at the beginning of the spooky season, I even stared down a pair of glowing red eyes that appeared at ground level just out of reach of the porch light.
+Another time, at the beginning of the spooky season, I stared down a pair of glowing red eyes that appeared at ground level just out of reach of the porch light.
 They quickly disappeared into thin air when I began walking towards them.
 I still haven't come up with a reasonable explanation for that one.

 But I digress.
 The raccoon.